Shabana-Tabassum/Global-Earthquakes-2020-2025/README.md

 Steps:  Open the csv file.
 It contained data of a data with 84000+ Records.
 Select Data from 2020 to 2025.
 Save it as earthquake.xlsx.
-OPen the earthquake.xlsx sheet.
+Open the earthquake.xlsx sheet.
 Select the columns which gives information for analysis Latitude -	The latitude of the earthquake's epicenter, reported in decimal degrees(North/South).
 Longitude -	The longitude of the earthquake's epicenter, reported in decimal degrees(East/West).
 Depth  -	  Depth of the earthquake in kilometers (km).